Alks42/yt-simple-download/README.md

 ## Config file
 Contain 3 changeable  parameters:
 - 1st line - width, height and position on the screen.
-- 2d line - destination folder.
-Due to some bug in pyinstaller .exe version should contain only latin letters in the path.
-If not, your path will be saved with errors and you will have to set it again with the next program start.
+- 2d line - destination folder
 - 3d line - formats.
 There are plenty of them but 90% of youtube videos use mp4 for video and m4a for audio.
 ### Is there any .exe file?
 Yep, just look to the right to releases section.